Paid feature. Webhook alert delivery requires a Growth, Team, or Enterprise plan — the alerts_enabled entitlement is off on Hobby.

 Add the webhook URL

-In the AgentMark dashboard, go to Settings and enter your endpoint URL (e.g., https://your-app.vercel.app/api/agentmark-alerts).
+In the AgentMark Dashboard, go to Settings → Integrations and enter your endpoint URL in the Webhook Url form (e.g., https://your-app.vercel.app/api/agentmark-alerts).

 Set the webhook secret

-Add the webhook secret from the dashboard to your deployment’s environment variables as AGENTMARK_WEBHOOK_SECRET.
+Add the Secret Key from the same Webhook Url form to your deployment’s environment variables as AGENTMARK_WEBHOOK_SECRET.

 Test

-Configure an alert in the platform (e.g., cost threshold), trigger the condition, and verify your endpoint receives the event.
+Configure an alert in the Dashboard (e.g., cost threshold), trigger the condition, and verify your endpoint receives the event.

 {